Here’s an excerpt from an interview I did some time ago that never in fact appeared anywhere. Scroll through to check out my answers.

 I come from a completely ordinary small town in Pennsylvania in the northeast of the US.
 It’s really a lovely place, surrounded by rivers, lakes, and mountains.
 My hometown is what people think of when they think “America”.
 I always felt that my hometown was bigger than it actually was because we had a university.
 My hometown doubles in size when students come back for the semester.
 It always made me feel worldly as a kid.

-Where I come from was an easy question to answer – far easier than how I ended up in Poland.
+Where I come from is an easy question to answer – far easier than how I ended up in Poland.
 I ask myself that question on a regular basis.
 I really do.
 For example, sitting in my old German house in the deep Polish village, and I hear my neighbor shout from her front porch, “Lucy!
 I know you’re up.
 Hurry up!
 I put the coffee on.”
 Yep, I’m Lucy here in the village.
 For the longest time, I didn’t even know why.
-I thought that someone had misunderstood my name or something although you’d have to misunderstand pretty bad to mix up Chris and Lucy.
-I had never heard of the famous Lucy from the TV show Ranczo.
+I thought that someone had misunderstood my name or something although you’d have to misunderstand pretty bad to hear Chris and come up with Lucy.
+I had never heard of the famous Lucy from the Polish TV show Ranczo.
 I still have never watched it.
 Is it any good?

 It is very cliché I know, but I came to Poland originally with a program that arranges for Americans to teach English in rural areas.
 It was the late ‘90s, and frankly I wasn’t particularly interested in Poland per se.
 I was much more interested in getting out of my parents’ house and getting something good down on my CV.
 It wasn’t much of an offer, this program.
 I mean the program told me where to go and that’s it.
 I had to pay for everything, and I didn’t even earn my plane ticket in the entire year I worked, 13th salary and all.
 But I did bring back a very interesting souvenir, my future husband.

 I must admit I wasn’t crazy about Poland then.
 I enjoyed my year well enough, but I couldn’t function in the language.
 I was technologically isolated as much as I was physically isolated.
-I lived in archiwum.
+I lived in archiwum, an archive room in an insurance company (true story).
 I was ready to go home.
 And go home I did with my souvenir from Poland.
 I got a teaching job, and we started our American life.
 Little did I know that we would return to Poland some day and for good.

 Jakie trudności napotkałaś po przeprowadzce do Polski, oczywiście poza barierą językową?